Legislation Would Make State-Operated Fund More Transparent

 Stay with the Sinas Dramis Blog for updates on the Michigan catastrophic claims fee and the legislative efforts to make the fund more transparent and accountable.

 If you’ve been injured in a Michigan car accident, including an accident with a semi-truck, our attorneys can be sure you get the compensation that you deserve.
-Contact our Grand Rapids auto accident attorneys or Lansing car accident lawyers today.
+Contact our Grand Rapids personal injury attorneys or Lansing car accident lawyers today.